Exercise Library

 Programming

 The kettlebell swing should be done toward the end of a training session along with other trunk and accessory work.
 It can be done for huge ranges of reps, from heavy sets of 5-10, to lighter sets as high as 100.
-Generally, at least for weightlifters, sets of 10-20 are appropriate.
+Generally, at least for weightlifters, sets of 10-20 are typicall most appropriate.

 Variations

 The two primary variations of the swing are the tradition/Russian and overhead/American.
 The traditional swing is appropriate for most applications.
 The overhead style can be employed if the swing is being used for conditioning.
+The athlete can also actively accelerate the KB down from the top of the swing to increase the intensity of the loading of the back swing, or have a partner push it down to achieve the same effect.

 Related Exercises